 In 2008, in recognition of its iSchools membership, the Faculty changed its name to the Faculty of Information, informally known as the iSchool at the University of Toronto.
 As it reoriented itself as an iSchool, the Faculty has significantly revised and expanded its curriculum.

 The Faculty of Information is a highly interdisciplinary educational institution and this is reflected in all its degree programs.
 The largest, the Master of Information, builds on the idea that any subjects exploring the intersections between people, information and technology require an interdisciplinary approach.
 The MI program balances theoretical and practical approaches to information studies, with particular emphasis on experiential learning, professionalization and ethical dimensions of information work.

 The Faculty is proud to have maintained its internationally recognized American Library Association (ALA) accreditation since 1937.
 Along with being the first iSchool in Canada, the Faculty also launched the country’s first PhD program in Information Studies.
 It has the further distinction of offering the only English-language Master’s program in Museum Studies in Canada.

-Located in downtown Toronto – amid some of the most diverse cultural communities – we are only minutes away from major Canadian heritage institutions including the Art Gallery of Ontario, the Royal Ontario Museum, Bata Shoe Museum, and Toronto Public Library, the largest public library system in North America.
-We are also just minutes away from leading employers in Canada’s business centre.
-Considered one of the world’s safest and most vibrant cities, Toronto is the ideal place to pursue your graduate studies and launch your career.
+Located in downtown Toronto – one of the world’s most diverse cities – the Faculty of Information is minutes away from major Canadian heritage institutions including the Art Gallery of Ontario, the Royal Ontario Museum and the Toronto Reference Library, part of the largest public library system in North America.
+It is also a short distance from Toronto’s and Canada’s main downtown business centre, where major employers in the financial and technology sectors have their head offices.